mortizm1988/PhD_accounting_governance/slides.md

 4. Opportunity costs: resources could be allocated to processing other information or other activities.
    - Budget and capital constraints.
 ---
+Not all stakeholders have the same level of sophistication in processing the disclosures.
+  - shareholder vs rank-and-file employee.

 Not all disclosures are equally costly to process.
 - more complex business models generate disclosures that are more costly to process (Hoitash & Hoitash, 2018)
   - Coca Cola vs SpaceX
 - similarly, complex organizational structures also increase the cost of processing the disclosure (Cohen & Lou, 2012).
   - conglomerates vs single business firms.
 - disclosure design choice also matters.
-  -  Example on two papers with the same RQ.
+  -  think on two academic papers with the same research question: one clearly written and with nicely formated tables and the other not.
-  -   obfuscation or transparency?
+  -  too much data/plots: obfuscation or transparency?
 ---
 The presence of processing costs means that disclosures are not public information as traditionally defined but are instead a form of private information.